xy6g13/OSMOSIS_moorings/README.md

 # OSMOSIS_moorings
-I will summarise results from OSMOSIS moorings
+In this repository, I will summarise my results of the OSMOSIS project.